 - We learn in season 8 that in human life Crowley's mother was a witch.
 He speaks of her in passing, but she did pass some of her magical knowledge on to him (which also explains how he came in contact with demons before becoming one himself), implying a close bond.
 Subverted in "Inside Man" where he kicks his real mother Rowena to the curb.
 It's clear that she doesn't care at all about him either.

-- In The Walking Dead convict Big Tiny expresses concern for his mother after learning of the walker apocalypse.
+- The convict Big Tiny expresses concern for his mother after learning of the walker apocalypse.

 - The twist in "Vatos" when a grandmother comes out of nowhere and manages to defuse the impending shootout between Rick's group and the Latino gang.
 It is revealed that the gang were actually good people all along trying to protect the residents of an elderly home.

 - Gender Flipped on Once Upon a Time which gives us “Even Bad Women Love Their Daddy” not enough to not sacrifice him for revenge, however against Snow White.